mazwat/mazwat.github.io/making-circuits-lm.md

 *fig 4. - Simple Circuit with Resistor*\
 **[View Circuit on TinkerCad](https://www.tinkercad.com/things/aefmW5mPE86-simple-electric-circuit/editel?sharecode=bjxDkcj1jYkU3qDBDux5XN-GflpCaIIjGHqfXsWVICQ)**

-So then if we start the
-simulation, we've now got the
+So then if we start thesimulation, we've now got the